"Get the best software and hardware deals for your consignment/resale shop. A few minutes spent here will save lots of time and money now and always!"

 The Consignment Software Industry

-The market for consignment software is very small, so small that no large software developer (like Microsoft or Sun) will develop a program for consignment stores, leaving the door open for any programmer with a computer and an Internet connection to create his own program, put up a website and attempt to give the false impression of a multi-faceted company while offering his wares to supplement his income - not a solid foundation for your business - not to mention that all of them have dubious justifications for charging hundreds of dollars up front and ongoing costs one way or another.
+The market for consignment software is very small, so small that no large software developer (like Microsoft or Sun) will develop a program for consignment stores, leaving the door open for any programmer with a computer and an Internet connection to create his own consignment program, put up a website and attempt to give the false impression of a multi-faceted company while offering his wares to supplement his income - not a solid foundation for your business - not to mention that all of them have dubious justifications for charging hundreds of dollars up front and ongoing costs one way or another.
 Throw in a couple of vagabonds trashing their competition and you have a good overall picture of the 'consignment-software industry'.
-Chilling, but true, so here's a guide for sorting wheat from chaff and choosing a program that will give your business optimal growth at minimal cost.
+Chilling, but true, so here's this guide for sorting wheat from chaff and choosing a consignment-resale program that will give your business optimal growth at minimal cost.